 We know that many people are concerned about the impact of coronavirus.
 Like most businesses IPM are monitoring Government advice closely, with the well-being of our team and clients of the utmost importance to us.

 We want to assure advisers, clients and our professional connections that we have plans in place to ensure the continuity of our service over the weeks and months ahead.
-Our office is now closed and our team are working remotely.
+From 13 July we will start a gradual re-opening of our offices, with staff coming in on a rotational basis.
+Our remaining team members will continue to work from home.
 Please feel free to contact us via email in the usual way, our staff list will help you should you wish to contact a member of our team directly.
 If you are unsure as to who you need to liaise with, please email email@example.com

-Our switchboard is closed to incoming calls, however we are still available to speak on the phone.
-In the first instance please email the person you wish to speak with your contact number and they will get back to you as soon as they can.
+Our switchboard will also re-open from 13 July, however please bear with us as we will we have significantly reduced staff members in the office available to answer the phone.
+We still recommend in the first instance you email the person you wish to speak with your contact number and they will get back to you as soon as they can.
 If you are unsure as to who you need to speak to please email firstname.lastname@example.org with your query, Alison will ensure that a member of the team gets in touch with you as soon as possible.

 In the wake of the Covid-19 pandemic, you may be thinking about your pension and whether you need to make any change to your plans regarding the SIPP which you have with IPM – in particular, if you are aged 55 or over, whether now is the time to either access your pension savings for the first time or take additional income from your SIPP if you have already begun drawing down funds.
 For any client considering taking benefits from their SIPP during this time, please read the information on this page before making any decisions.